Types of tobacco: Burley

 The origin of white burley tobacco was credited to Mr. George Webb in 1864, who grew it near Higginsport, Ohio, from seed from Bracken County, Kentucky.
 He noticed it yielded a different type of light leaf shaded from white to yellow, and cured differently.
 By 1866, he harvested 20,000 lb of burley tobacco and sold it in 1867 at the St. Louis Fair for $58 per hundred pounds (.58 $/lb).
 By 1883, the principal market for this tobacco was Cincinnati, but it was grown throughout central Kentucky and Middle Tennessee.
 In 1880, Kentucky produced 36% of the total national tobacco production, and was first in the country, with nearly twice as much tobacco produced as by Virginia, then the second-place state.

 Burley tobacco is a light, air-cured tobacco used primarily for cigarette production.
 In the United States, it is produced in an eight-state belt with about 70% produced in Kentucky.
 Tennessee produces around 20%, with smaller amounts produced in Indiana, North Carolina, Missouri, Ohio, Virginia, and West Virginia.
 Burley tobacco is produced in many other countries, with major production in Brazil, Malawi, and Argentina.
 In the U.S., burley tobacco plants are started from pelletized seeds placed in polystyrene trays floated on a bed of fertilized water in March or April.

+Since Burley is dried naturally at a low temperature it allows the plant to breath and continue to process sugars which reduces the amount of sugar in the cured leaves.
+Burley is defined as Type 31-V by the U. S. Department of Agriculture.